vectrexman/mouse-trap-monitor/README.md

 ## What is it's purpose?

 If you have a humane mouse trap, it is especially important to know whether there is a mouse in it.
-If there is and you don't check, then it will eventually run out of food and water which defeats the point of it being a humane trap!
+If there is and you don't check, then it will eventually run out of food and water which would be bad news for the mouse...

 Checking the traps are boring and it is useful to know whether there is likely to be activity in remote locations e.g. a garage.
 This project was designed to help with that problem.